Privacy Policy

 • The personal data have been processed unlawfully.

-• The erasure of the personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.
+• The personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 4.5 Right to data portability (Art.
 20 GDPR)

-You also have the right to receive your personal data that you have provided to me in a structured, commonly used and machine-readable format, and you have the right to transfer this data to another controller without hindrance from me to whom the personal data has been provided, provided that the processing is based on consent or on a contract and the processing is carried out with the help of automated processes.
+You also have the right to receive your personal data that you have provided to me in a structured, commonly used and machine-readable format and you have the right to transmit those data to another controller without hindrance from me to which the personal data have been provided, where the processing is based on consent or on a contract and the processing is carried out by automated means.

-You have the right to object at any time, on grounds relating to your particular situation, to the processing of your personal data concerned which is carried out on the basis of Article 6 (1) (e or f).
+You have the right to object, on grounds relating to your particular situation, at any time to processing of your personal data which is based on Article 6 (1) (e or f).
 This also applies to profiling based on these provisions.
-I will not further process your personal data, unless I can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of your interests/grounds, or for the establishment, exercise or defense of legal claims.
+I will no longer process your personal data unless I can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.

-For requests of this kind please contact me.
-Please note that for such requests I have to make sure that you are actually the person concerned.
+Note: For inquiries of this kind, please contact hallo[at]poffer.de.
+Please note that for such requests I must ensure that you are actually the data subject.

 5. (A)Social media

-On different social media platforms I would like to share my work with you and the world.
-However, these providers have their own data protection views.
-I have no influence on the processing of personal data of the respective platforms.
-These platform operators usually store cookies in your browser and use your data for market research and advertising purposes and also evaluate your usage and surfing behavior.
+I would like to share my work with you and the world on various social media platforms.
+However, these providers have their own definitions of data protection and often do not comply with the GDPR.
+I have no influence on the processing of personal data on the respective platforms.
+These platform operators usually store cookies on your computer and use your data for market research and advertising purposes and also evaluate your usage and surfing behavior.
 This data processing may also affect users who are not registered with the respective platform.
-Some of these platform operators are located outside the European Union, which may make it more difficult to enforce your rights.
+Some of these platform operators are based outside the European Union, which may make it more difficult to enforce your rights.

-The processing of your personal data when visiting one of my great social media offers is based on my legitimate interest in a diverse external presentation of my work and an effective information option as well as communication with you.
-The legal basis for this is Article 6 para.
+The processing of your personal data when you visit one of my dusty social media offerings is based on my legitimate interest in a diverse external presentation of my work and an effective means of providing information and communicating with you.
+The legal basis for this is Art.
+6 para.
 1 lit. f GDPR.
-Under certain circumstances, you may also have given a platform operator consent to data processing, in which case Article 6 para.
-1 lit. a GDPR is your legal basis.
+You may also have given your consent to data processing to a platform operator, in which case your legal basis is Art.
+6 para.
+1 lit. a GDPR.
+Art.
+1 lit. a GDPR is the legal basis.

 6. Nextcloud

-For the transmission and provision of data (image and sound material, graphics, print data, etc.) I use the self-managed cloud storage service Nextcloud.
+I use the self-managed cloud storage service Nextcloud for the transmission and provision of data (image and sound material, graphics, print data, etc.).

-The processing of your personal data is usually based on your voluntary consent (Art.
-6 para.
-1a GDPR).
-No data will be stored in the cloud without your consent.
+Your personal data is generally processed on the basis of your voluntary consent (Art.
+6 (1a) GDPR).
+No data is stored in the cloud without your consent.

 • User data (e.g. login name, password, role).

-• Technical usage data (e.g. files generated, versions, error messages)
+• Technical usage data (e.g. generated files, versions, error messages).

-• Automatically managed log data (IP address, date and time of the request, content of the request, access status/HTTP status code, respectively transmitted, amount of data, website from which the request comes, user’s operating system, language and version of the browser software)
+• Automatically managed log data (IP address, date and time of the request, content of the request, access status/HTTP status code, amount of data transferred, website from which the request originated, user’s operating system, language and version of the browser software).

 6.3 Cookies (Nextcloud)

-Only cookies are used for safe and simplified use of the website.
-There are no third party cookies here.
+Cookies are only used for the secure and simplified use of the website.
+No third-party cookies are set.

 6.4 Duration of data storage